 After reaching setting point

-- Once the jam has reached the setting point, turn off the heat and allow it to cool for about 10 minutes.
+- Allow to cool.
+Once the jam has reached the setting point, turn off the heat and allow it to cool for about 10 minutes.
 This allows the jam to thicken slightly, so that the fruit pieces don't all float to the top in the jars.
+Stir and check that the fruit remains evenly distributed.
+If the fruit starts to float to the top, leave for another 5 minutes before checking again.

 Notes